Mato2007/SwordVsMagic/README.md

 ## Getting Started

-If you want to get this game running on you computer follow next steps!
+If you want to get this game up and running on you computer follow next steps!

 ### -Requirements